The Last Empire

 make use of the space

-With feedback and playtesting I tried to make sure that navigating between in the space would be quick and simple.
+With feedback and playtesting I tried to make sure that navigating in the space would be quick and simple.
 This was to try and not frustrate the player if they would fail the puzzle a couple of times.

 Establishing shot